AppScreenShots

 Before AI tools, localizing App Store screenshots meant:

-• Translating text overlays manually
+• Translating text overlays manually for each target language

-• Adjusting layouts for different text lengths
+• Adjusting layouts for different text lengths (German text runs ~30% longer than English)

-• Recreating screenshots in 10+ languages
+• Recreating screenshots in 10+ languages from scratch

-• Managing hundreds of image assets
+• Managing hundreds of image assets across multiple export sizes

 The AI-Powered Workflow